evanbenadler/bril/eba33_lesson7/README.md

 my baseline is because LICM basically is round-trip SSA plus the actual LICM optimization.
 My round-trip SSA performs quite poorly, most likely because I don't follow it with any copy propagation or dead code elimination, but this chart isolates the effect of LICM.
+The geometric mean improvement was 0.706.